Are your customers using your product to its fullest potential? Chances are they’re not — and that’s dangerous for your bottom line.

 But how do you increase adoption and stickiness of your product?
 You tell them how to use it in your content.

-Content can be a powerful tool for reducing SaaS churn when:
+Content can be a powerful tool for reducing customer churn when:

 - You’re certain your customers are the right ones

 Why Content Marketing Isn’t Just for Generating Leads

 When most of us think about content marketing, we think of its role at the beginning of your relationship with your customers — while they’re still prospects in search of a solution to their problem.
 There it captures attention, generates leads, and helps them through their decision-making process.

 When used correctly (think: right content, right place, right time), content can engage and educate your prospects through their entire purchasing process.
 But its role later in the customer journey is just as (probably more) important.